Disabled Parking in the City of Seattle

 Addressing abuse of disabled parking placards

 In 2013, SDOT and Seattle Police Department Parking Enforcement staff participated in a statewide workgroup led by the Department of Licensing (DOL).
 The workgroup was convened by request of the State Legislature to study disabled placard use and to develop a strategic plan to end any abuse.
-DOL’s report contains multiple recommendations for the Legislature to consider and is available online.
+DOL's report contained multiple recommendations for the Legislature to consider.
 Many of the report recommendations were included in House Bill 2463, which was delivered to the Governor for signature on March 17, 2014.

 If you have questions about obtaining or renewing a disabled parking permit, please contact the Washington State Department of Licensing: